Mandela’s granddaughter Zoleka dies at 43. Her life was full of tragedy but she embraced his legacy

 “I hadn’t seen my daughter for 10 days before her passing, and I hadn’t because I chose to use drugs,” Mandela said in an interview with The Associated Press in 2013.
 “That’s obviously a reminder that I chose my addiction over my kids and I have to live with that for the rest of my life.”

-The horror and guilt jarred her into seeking help and going into rehab for the good of her older son, Zwelami, and the memory of her daughter, she said.
+The horror and guilt jarred her into seeking help and going into rehab for the good of her other child at the time, son Zwelami, and the memory of her daughter Zenani, she said.
 Zenani’s death brought a frail-looking Nelson Mandela out to a church for his great-granddaughter’s funeral and one of his last public appearances.

-Having got herself clean, Mandela was diagnosed with breast cancer barely a year after her daughter’s death, leading to a double mastectomy and grueling chemotherapy.
+Mandela was diagnosed with breast cancer barely a year after her daughter’s death, leading to a double mastectomy and grueling chemotherapy.
 Her second son was born prematurely in 2011 while she was being treated for cancer and died days later.
-She had another daughter, Zanyiwe, in 2014.
+She had four surviving children at the time of her death.

-Mandela released an autobiography titled “When Hope Whispers” in 2013.
+She released an autobiography titled “When Hope Whispers” in 2013.
 It delved into what she called some of the “unbearable circumstances” of her life and how an abnormal childhood played its part.
 In the book, she recounted the realities of being a Mandela when South Africa was in some of its most violent throes under the apartheid system of racial segregation in the 1980s and her grandfather was in jail for leading the anti-apartheid movement.

 Mandela was smuggled into a high-security prison on an island off Cape Town at the age of 1 so her grandfather could meet her for the first time, she said in her book.
-As a child, she hid a grenade in her schoolbag so her grandmother, who was part of the armed ressistance to apartheid, wouldn’t be arrested by the regime.
+As a child, she hid a grenade in her schoolbag so her grandmother, who was part of the armed resistance to apartheid, wouldn’t be arrested by the regime.

 The opening line of her autobiography set the stage for her early childhood: “By the time I was born … my mother knew how to strip and assemble an AK-47 in exactly thirty-eight seconds,” she wrote.